LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/modules/what-are-modules.rst

 Even better, we can SHARE our modules with other programmers and use someone else's work (with permission) to enhance our own.
-Writing the imaginary quiz/tutorial/practice app from scratch would us many, many weeks.
-However, someone in the coding community might already have modules that we can immediately incorporate into our own project.
+Writing the imaginary quiz/tutorial/practice app from scratch would take us many, many weeks.
+However, someone in the coding community might already have modules that we can immediately incorporate into our own project---saving us time and effort.

    Modules keep us from reinventing the wheel.